-When state revenues fall short of the estimates used to create the state budget, an across the board cut may be necessary during the budget year after the budgets and appropriations have been set.
-The cut reduces revenues to a district but does not reduce the amount of money a district can expend within its authorized budget.
-This has occurred several times in the history of Iowa education funding during times of economic stress.
-The most recent was in FY10 when the Governor ordered a 10% across the board cut.
-The cut applied to all state General Fund expenditures without regard to need or priority.
-Districts had basically three options: cut expenditures where possible, use funds on hand, or levy for the cash reserve tax.
+When state revenues fall short of the estimates used to create the state budget, an ATB cut could be ordered during the budget year after the budgets and appropriations have been set.
+The ATB cut reduces revenues to a district but does not reduce the amount of money a district can expend within its authorized budget.
+An ATB cut applies to all state General Fund expenditures without regard to need or priority (Iowa Code subsection 8.31(5)), and the cut is distributed within the school finance formula on a per pupil basis calculated wtih weighted enrollment (Iowa Code section 257.16).
+This has occurred a few times in the history of Iowa education funding during times of economic stress.
+The most recent was in fiscal year 2010.
+Districts have basically three options when revenues are cut: (1) reduce expenditures where possible, (2) use funds on hand, or (3) levy for the cash reserve tax.

 ATB cuts are rare, so when one does occur, many concerns and questions are raised related to how districts and area education agencies (AEAs) should address the fiscal issues.
 Should an ATB cut occur, the Department of Education and the Department of Management will provide guidance in addressing key fiscal issues, including procedures for handling accounting and financial reporting for budgetary allocations, AEA controlled budgets, AEA flow through, special education receipts and balances, and categorical grant funding.
 Information regarding the impact of ATB cuts is included in the Uniform Administrative Procedures (UAP) manual.